maelvls/clockidup/index.md

 - [2.8] no-project: easy-slack-oauth
 ```

-> Note: I did not set the project for today's entries, which is an invalid standup message.
+> Note: I did not set the project for today's entries, which is an invalid standup message; in this case, clockidup will show `no-project`.

 You can even use an arbitrary human-readable relative date as specified by [tj/go-naturaldate](https://github.com/tj/go-naturaldate#examples).
 Some examples: